addyosmani/backbone-fundamentals/index.md

 'route' : 'mappedFunction'
 ```

-Let us now define our first controller by extending `Backbone.Router`.
+Let us now define our first router by extending `Backbone.Router`.
 For the purposes of this guide, we're going to continue pretending we're creating a complex todo application (something like personal organize/planner) that requires a complex TodoRouter.

 Note the inline comments in the code example below as they continue the rest of the lesson on routers.